fpelaezt/devops/AWS/aws-certifications/architect/11-Decoupling.md

   * Client can set a WaitTimeSeconds in ReceiveMessage to wait X seconds for a new message
   * This avoid constantly checking the queue.
   * From 1 up to 20 seconds
+  * Not enable by default
+* Queue Depth
+  * Can trigger autoscaling
 * DeadLettersQueue
   * Queue used by other queues to send unsucessfully processed messages
 * Access Control